ItsRaghav2006/Spotify-clone/README.md

 # Spotify-clone
-This is a clone of Spotify music Player
+This is a clone of Spotify Music Player.